yaaminiv/yaaminiv.github.io/_posts/2019-03-18-DML-Analysis-Part29.md

 - [Sparsely methylated (10-50% methylated; 50 < sum < 250)](https://github.com/fish546-2018/yaamini-virginica/blob/master/analyses/2019-03-18-Characterizing-CpG-Methylation/2019-03-18-Control-5x-CpG-Loci-Sparsely-Methylated.bedgraph)
 - [Ummethylated (0% methylation; sum = 0)](https://github.com/fish546-2018/yaamini-virginica/blob/master/analyses/2019-03-18-Characterizing-CpG-Methylation/2019-03-18-Control-5x-CpG-Loci-Unmethylated.bedgraph)

-Using `wc -l` to count the number of loci in each file, I had 63,827 total loci across all samples with at least 5x coverage.
-This is very different from the 14,458,703 CpG motifs across the *C. virginica* genome.
+Using `wc -l` to count the number of loci in each file, I had 63,827 total loci across all samples with at least 5x coverage, which is 0.91% of CpGs with at least 1x coverage in any sample.
 Of the loci with at least 5x coverage, 60,552 were methylated, 2,796 were sparsely methylated, and 479 were unmethylated.

 ### Characterize location of methylated CpG